kugurerdem/rugu.dev/content/english/blog/corne/index.md

 Just to give an example, consider X and Y. These are both split keyboards, but do you see how much they differ from each other?

-This is how I quickly realized that it would be better for me to first set my expectations and then filter them, instead of trying to learn all the subtleties of these keyboards and then trying to make an educated guess.
+This is how I quickly realized that it would be better for me to first set my expectations and then filter them.
+Not the other way around of trying to learn all the subtleties and then trying to make an educated guess.

-Since it would be my first attempt to try a split keyboard, I thought it would be a nice idea to choose a keyboard with at least **a bit of a community around it**, so that I could benefit from the experiences of other people and find answers to my questions if I ever had them.
+Since it would be my first attempt at a split keyboard, I wanted a keyboard with a community around it.
+This way, I could benefit from the experiences of other people and find answers to my questions if I ever had them.

-The split keyboard **being open source** was also really important to me, because rebuying it if something ever went wrong was not an option for me.
+The split keyboard being open source was also really important to me, because rebuying it if something ever went wrong was not an option for me.
 Not just because of the prices, but also due to some customs regulations that make it much harder for people where I live (Turkey) to order items from foreign countries above a certain threshold (currently 30 Euro).
 There is also not much of a marketplace for split keyboards here in Turkey.
-So, I either needed to ask for my friends who were abroad to buy the things for me, or, obtain the parts seperately and solder and assemble it myself.
+So, I either needed to ask my friends who were abroad to buy the things for me, or obtain the parts separately and solder and assemble it myself.
 I thought with the latter option, at least, I would not be as dependant as the first option.
 I could still ask for help, but, if things would go southway, fixing things myself would at least be possible.

-And of course, **it had to be ergonomic**.
+And of course, it had to be ergonomic.
 In fact, I was okay with going with split keyboards that prioritize ergonomics more, even at the expense of challenging my habits.
 I was okay to try new things if I was convinced of the possible benefits.

 So, after some market research, my final decision came down to [Corne vs Lily58](https://www.reddit.com/r/ErgoMechKeyboards/comments/17ygfe5/lily58_vs_corne_for_a_first_timer/).
 Both of them seemed to satisfy my main requirements, with one key difference between them.
 The Lily58 has 58 keys, while the Corne has only 42.